hackAD/nyu-vote/README.md

 The app requires a Google API ID and secret.
 Copy the config.example at the root of the app, and fill in the appropriate details.
 An external mongoDB URI may also be specified.
+You can also change the SITE_URL if you are developing on a remote server (be sure to also add that URL to the Google Apps callback)

 No configuration is necessary for this if run in full stack mode as it will inherit it from the fig configuration in the parent.